t04s23/pythonanywhere/README.md

 This provides us with the urls for two paths: one to show all of the cities, and another to show us the list of entries for a specific city name.
 The <str:city> part says the parameter called 'city' takes a string and then returns the view 'city_by_name', which we'll add in a moment.

+ As we have over 10,000 records in our database, we need to use pagination to make the site easier to use.
+You'll find more details about this at https://docs.djangoproject.com/en/4.1/topics/pagination/ We'll see this used in our views, and then later in the html file.

-We can now open 'cities/views.py' to add the view methods to generate a list of cities.
+Step 14) We can now open 'cities/views.py' to add the view methods to generate a list of cities.

         from django.core.paginator import Paginator
         from django.shortcuts import render